 Pumpkin Cheesecake with Gingersnap-Walnut Crust

 That sounds pretty decadent, right?
-Well you can make a decadent dessert much healthier by swapping out a few key ingredients.
+Well, you can make a decadent dessert much healthier by swapping out a few key ingredients.
 Pumpkin is actually a really healthy vegetable, but most pumpkin desserts have hardly any real pumpkin in them.
-Use canned pumpkin (the real stuff) and pumpkin pie spice for flavor, and pureed nonfat cottage cheese in place of some of the cream cheese (make the rest nonfat Neufchatel) and you’ll cut way down on the calories and up the health factor!
+Use canned pumpkin (the real stuff) and pumpkin pie spice for flavor.
+Also pureed nonfat cottage cheese in place of some of the cream cheese (make the rest nonfat Neufchatel) and you’ll cut way down on the calories and up the health factor!

 Gluten-Free and Vegan Peanut Butter Cookies